xen-project/xen/docs/misc/livepatch.markdown

 and how they are used together and not dig in the ELF format - except mention that the section names should match the structure names.

-The xSplice payload is a relocatable ELF binary.
+The Xen Live Patch payload is a relocatable ELF binary.
 A typical binary would have:

  * One or more .text sections.
  * Zero or more read-only data sections.